Goldmoon: Controversy

 Writer Jean Rabe explained in an interview the difficulties of multiple writers working in the same fictional universe, saying she was given permission by her editor to kill off the character in one of her novels.
 She was forced to bring the character back to life in the very next book because others had plans for Goldmoon.

 Synchronization problems between novels and gaming material, and even between novels themselves are common in the Dragonlance environment where, except in few cases, the novel authors do not assist in the creation of the role playing game modules.

 Related media

 Video games

 Goldmoon appears as one of the player characters in Advanced Dungeons & Dragons: Heroes of the Lance.
-Goldmoon can use her magical staff to restore any deceased character back to life, and she is able to perform eight other divine miracles.
+Goldmoon can use her magical staff to restore any deceased character back to life, and she is able to perform eight additional divine miracles.

 Miniature figures

 Goldmoon was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
 A reviewer for Dragon magazine complimented the work Ral Partha did in matching the appearance of their figures to the descriptions of the characters from the novels, and described her figure: "Goldmoon is standing in a relaxed position, holding a lute in her right hand and a staff and symbol in her left.
 The figure has long, flowing hair with braids over her shoulders.
 A simple blouse and belt with a buckle that blends into an elaborate, fur trimmed loin cloth and pouch complete the clothing.
 For outer wear, she has a full-length fur-trimmed cloak, and her buckskin boots are also fur-lined and fur-trimmed."